 What was ActionAid’s response?

-As of April 2017, two years since the earthquakes, ActionAid Nepal has reached more than 133,000 people across six counties – Kathmandu Valley, Sindupalchowk, Rasuwa, Kavre, Dolakha and Makwanpur – through our emergency response programme and ongoing community-led reconstruction programme.
+As of April 2018, three years since the earthquakes, ActionAid Nepal has reached more than 150,000 people across six counties – Kathmandu Valley, Sindupalchowk, Rasuwa, Kavre, Dolakha and Makwanpur – through our emergency response programme and ongoing community-led reconstruction programme.